 Leadership begins and ends with the self.
 Being a leader is not a role you play, it is how and who you are.
 This means automatically that in leading others, you bring in your personality, your own story, your experiences etc etc.

 And that definitely doesn’t have to be a bad thing.
-It does require however, that the leader involved capable of leading her self.
+It does require however, that the leader involved is capable of leading her self.

 Personal leadership is hugely important for being effective as a leader.
 I could even say that it is vital to leading others.
-Only someone who is capable of managing their own stress, worry, ego, insecurity, pride, in short: fear, is capable of being completely open to seeing, sensing, feeling what her people need to grow.
+Only someone who is capable of managing their own stress, worry, ego, insecurity, pride, in short: fear, is capable of being completely open to seeing, sensing, feeling what his people need to grow.